Frequently Asked Questions

 The Association of Bay Area Governments (ABAG) is the regional planning agency and council of governments (COG) serving the people who live and work in the 101 cities and towns of the Bay Area.
 ABAG was formed by local government leaders in 1961 who recognized the need to address common issues from a regional perspective.

-The Metropolitan Transportation Commission (MTC) is the transportation planning, financing, and coordinating agency for the nine-county San Francisco Bay Area.
+The Metropolitan Transportation Commission (MTC) is the transportation planning, financing and coordinating agency for the nine-county San Francisco Bay Area.
 MTC works with Caltrans, city and county governments, more than two dozen transit agencies and other partners to ensure the regional transportation network operates as smoothly and efficiently as possible — now and in the future.

-Why are MTC and ABAG developing Plan Bay Area 2050?
+Why are MTC and ABAG developing Plan Bay Area 2050+?

 Under Senate Bill 375, each of California’s metropolitan regions must develop long-range plans to meet greenhouse gas reduction targets set by the California Air Resources Board.
 Regions also must demonstrate that their plans accommodate all future projected households without further growth in in-commuting, or the amount of people traveling from neighboring areas to the region (i.e. from outside of the Bay Area to the Bay Area).
 Under federal law, among other requirements, regions must demonstrate that their plans are financially constrained and reflect reasonably anticipated transportation revenues over the coming decades.

-While Plan Bay Area 2050 seeks to meet and exceed these requirements – and will ultimately serve as the Bay Area’s Regional Transportation Plan/Sustainable Communities Strategy – it is designed to illuminate a broader, more aspirational vision of what the Bay Area can become over the next generation.
+While Plan Bay Area 2050 and Plan Bay Area 2050+ seek to meet and exceed these requirements – and serve as the Bay Area’s Regional Transportation Plan/Sustainable Communities Strategy – Plan Bay Area is designed to illuminate a broader, more aspirational vision of what the Bay Area can become over the next generation.

-What is the goal of Plan Bay Area 2050?
+What is the goal of Plan Bay Area 2050+?

 How can I get involved?

-MTC and ABAG need you — and the nearly 8 million residents who call this nine-county region home — to participate in the Plan Bay Area 2050 process as we work together to develop the Bay Area’s next regional plan.
+MTC and ABAG need you — and the nearly 8 million residents who call this nine-county region home — to participate in the Plan Bay Area process as we work together to develop the Bay Area’s next regional plan.

-As Plan Bay Area 2050 is developed, ABAG and MTC will host a number of interactive community workshops, pop-up events, webinars, briefings for elected officials and public hearings, among other activities.
+As Plan Bay Area 2050+ is developed, ABAG and MTC will host a number of interactive community workshops, pop-up events, webinars, briefings for elected officials and public hearings, among other activities.
 MTC and ABAG warmly invite you to participate.
-Your feedback will help shape Plan Bay Area 2050.
+Your feedback will help shape Plan Bay Area 2050+.